The City Rail Link (CRL) in 60 seconds

 - The CRL is jointly funded by the Government and Auckland Council

 - City Rail Link Ltd which came into being on 1 July 2017, has full governance, operational and financial responsibility for the CRL, with clear delivery targets and performance expectations.
 The project 's total cost will be within a funding envelope of $3.4b

 How will I notice it as a rail user?

 Making Britomart a through station will allow better than a train every 10 minutes at peak (on average) for most Auckland stations.
-It will allow 30,000 people an hour on Auckland trains at peak times.
+It allows the rail network to at least double capacity.

 It will give you quicker travel and better access to more parts of the city centre with the new stations near mid-town and at Karangahape Road.
 It will be faster because trains no longer have to go all the way to Britomart and stop dead there.

 What if I am a bus user?

-Bus capacity is starting to be a concern to the extent light rail is also being considered for the future.
+Bus capacity is starting to be a concern to the extent light rail is also being planned.
 Without the CRL, major bus routes will be at or over capacity in 2021.